Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB227', 'Executing a Windows .BAT Batch File from Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB227.aspx">KB227</a> Executing a Windows .BAT Batch File from Rapise

-Sometimes you need to run a  Windows batch file (.BAT) from Rapise.
+Sometimes you need to run aВ  Windows batch file (.BAT) from Rapise.
 Unlike an executable, you cannot simply use Global.DoLaunch() to execute it since it's not actually an application.
 This article provides the code you need to use.

 ### <a onclick="return RegisterKbClick('KB224', 'Testing Popup Windows using Internet Explorer')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB224.aspx">KB224</a> Testing Popup Windows using Internet Explorer